The Environment and Climate Change Law Review: Chile

 Disputes arising from environmental regulations are resolved by the environmental courts; and when there is a violation of a constitutional right, by the higher courts of justice through constitutional remedies.

-The constitutional text in force in Chile was established in the 1980 Political Constitution of the Republic (CPR), whose Article 19 No. 8 sets forth the right to live in an environment free of pollution and the duty of the government to ensure the protection of nature.
-Note that Chile has recently voted on a referendum to replace its CPR for a new constitutional text, where the framing of this right and its scope could change.
-Indeed, the main topics of discussion regarding this matter have been environmental justice, biodiversity, regulation of water rights and the recognition of indigenous communities.
-However, the reform process won't begin until a Constitutional Assembly is elected in April 2021.
+The constitutional text in force in Chile was established in the 1980 Political Constitution of the Republic (CPR 1980), whose Article 19, No. 8 sets forth the right to live in an environment free of pollution and the duty of the government to ensure the protection of nature.

-Mechanisms for achieving this mandate include emission and quality standards; environmental policy; and environmental licensing of certain projects causing environmental impact within the SEIA outlined in the Framework Law on General Bases of the Environment, Law No. 19,300 (Law No. 19,300) and then governed in detail in different regulations.
+Returning to the analysis of environmental regulation currently in force in Chile, existing mechanisms for achieving the constitutional right to live in an environment free of pollution that are set forth in Article 19, No. 8 of CPR 1980 include emission and quality standards; environmental policy; and environmental licensing of certain projects causing environmental impact within the SEIA outlined in the Framework Law on General Bases of the Environment, Law No. 19,300 (Law No. 19,300) and then governed in detail in different regulations.
 One example of these is the Supreme Decree (SD) No. 40/2012 of the MMA, the SEIA Regulations (RSEIA).

 The SEIA is a preventive mechanism by which several types of projects causing environmental impacts are assessed.
-Examples of projects that must be assessed are mining, real estate of a certain scale or located in certain areas, projects in protected areas, infrastructure, forestry, etc.
+Examples of projects that must be assessed are mining, real estate of a certain scale or located in certain areas, projects in protected areas, infrastructure and forestry.

-The new Law No. 21,202 on Protection of Urban Wetlands establishes a new project or activity among those that must be previously assessed in the SEIA: the execution of a number of works or activities that might impair biotic components of wetlands located totally or partially within the urban radius, their interactions or the ecosystem flows.2 Also, this statute includes urban wetlands among those areas considered as under protection for purposes of land use, and for the purposes of the SEIA.
-These new provisions extend the protections afforded to protected areas to urban wetlands, significantly limiting development that could affect them.
+The new Law No. 21,202 on Protection of Urban Wetlands (Law No. 21,202) establishes a new project or activity among those that must be previously assessed in the SEIA: the execution of a number of works or activities that might impair biotic components of wetlands located totally or partially within the urban radius, their interactions or the ecosystem flows.2 Furthermore, this statute includes urban wetlands among those areas considered as under official protection for purposes of land use, and for the purposes of the SEIA.
+These new provisions extend the protections afforded to protected areas to urban wetlands, significantly limiting development that could affect them.3

-A project must be assessed through an environmental impact declaration (DIA) or by an environmental impact study (EIA) if it causes significant environmental impact.3 The main differences between both instruments relate to the level of detail in its contents, time frames for assessment, and public participation.4 In both cases, the DIA or EIA is circulated among competent sectorial entities, who make comments and requests for the project holder to answer in a document named Addendum.
+A project must be assessed through an environmental impact declaration (DIA) or by an environmental impact study (EIA) if it causes significant environmental impact.4 The main differences between both instruments relate to the level of detail in its contents, time frames for assessment and public participation.5 In both cases, the DIA or EIA is circulated among competent sectorial entities, which make comments and requests for the project holder to answer in a document named Addendum.

-If the SEA considers the impacts of the project assessed by the DIA or EIA meet legal standards, and the DIA or EIA fulfils legal requirements, it will issue a Consolidated Assessment Report (ICE), where it will recommend approval of the project.5 Then, the Environmental Assessment Commission (COEVA)6 will vote on the approval or rejection of the project.
-Note that the COEVA is not bound by the recommendation of the SEA, but only to those aspects regulated in statutes.
-If the COEVA approves, it will issue an RCA, which authorises execution of the project approved.7 The RCA must be strictly followed by the project holder, and to legally make changes considered as 'significant' to conditions or requirements of a RCA, it is necessary to assess such changes in the SEIA.8
+If the SEA considers that the impacts of the project assessed by the DIA or EIA meet legal standards, and the DIA or EIA fulfils legal requirements, it will issue a Consolidated Assessment Report (ICE), where it will recommend approval of the project.6 Then, the Environmental Assessment Commission (COEVA)7 will vote on the approval or rejection of the project.
+Note that the COEVA is not bound by the recommendation of the SEA but only to those aspects regulated in statutes.
+If the COEVA approves, it will issue an RCA, which authorises execution of the project approved.8 The RCA must be strictly followed by the project holder, and to legally make changes considered as 'significant' to conditions or requirements of a RCA, it is necessary to assess such changes in the SEIA.9

 The process of environmental enforcement is set forth in Law No. 20,417, Organic Law of the SMA (LOSMA).
 The SMA enforces RCAs, as well as other environmental permits and regulations.
 Compliance incentive mechanisms, such as self-report and compliance programmes, are detailed in SD No. 30/2013 of the MMA.

-The most relevant legal developments of 2020 include, as previously mentioned:
+The most relevant legal developments of 2021 include:

 The environmental regulator is the MMA, which is in charge of collaborating with the president in the design and application of environmental policy, plans and programmes, as well as in the protection of biodiversity and renewable natural resources, and the promotion of sustainable development, the integrity of environmental policy and its regulation.